neurallayer/fos/test/README.rst

 Structure
 =========
 Every main class/component has its own unittest file.
-Smaller classes are grouped into one unittest file (often my module name)
+Smaller classes are grouped into one unittest file (often by module name)